clivewalkden/clivewalkden.co.uk/source/_portfolio/clivewalkden-jigsaw-build.md

 image_main: clivewalkden-home.png
 intro: An update from the old SOZOcms version of my site to the new static generated Jigsaw build
 summary: [Migration of data from existing site,Infrastucture planning and configuration]
+meta_title: Jigsaw Static Website Build for myself
+meta_description: An update from the old SOZOcms version of my site to the new static generated Jigsaw build.
 seo: true
 ---